chubbyyb/Wallpaper-Discord/README.md

 1. Must have python installed
 2. pip install -r requirements.txt
+3. Must create a bot through the discord developer portal
-3. Run setup.py
+4. Run setup.py
-4. Run main.py
+5. Run main.py

 To use the bot type 1set with an image attached